 You will need to read the form carefully and complete it in full and provide any extra documents we need; it is important that your answers are both complete and accurate.
 Any incomplete submissions cannot be considered; please check with us before submitting if you are unsure about anything.

-All applications will be reviewed by the grants panel during the week starting Monday 18 November and you will be informed of the outcome during the following week with the funds deposited before the end of the year.
+All applications will be reviewed by the grants panel during the week starting Monday 27 January and you will be informed of the outcome during the following week with the funds deposited as soon as is practicable.

 We are unable to say at this point if there will be a second or subsequent round of funding.
 If all funds have not been allocated there will be additional rounds which we will publicise in advance.